ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 #### Measured Values
 A measured value describes an actual measured or recorded value that is assigned to a characteristic or attribute.
 They are part of a measurement.
 Values can be **numerical**, e.g. a simple floating point number, or **attributive**.
 Values of attributive characteristics can be categorized.
 An example would be the result of a quality inspection, which can either be *passed* or *failed*.
 These categories can be counted, so in this case the number would be two. <br>

  **Attributively counting** characteristics are those that consider the number of a certain characteristic.
 If you examine a painted component for damaged spots, you can also count the occurrences.
-The part then has, for example, two damaged spots, whereby this again represents a category, namely the parts with the exact number of two defects.
+If the part has two damaged spots, this again represents a category, namely the parts with the exact number of two defects.
 These characteristics are therefore not "measurable" in the conventional sense.
 <hr>
 ### Configuration
 The configuration defines attributes and catalogs.
-Both can be created, existing ones edited or removed.
+Both can be created, edited or removed.

 #### Attributes
 Characteristic and attribute have a similar meaning, but need to be distinguished in PiWeb.
 Attributes are divided into four groups according to their affiliation to an entity.
 Therefore, there are part-, characteristic-, measurement- and measured value attributes.
 These can be seen as properties of an entity.
 For example, a characteristic can contain attributes such as characteristic-ID, upper and lower limit, target value, and much more.
 For parts there are attributes like part-ID, the factory area or a short description.
 The most important attribute of a measured value is the actual value, but there are no restrictions.

 Attributes are part of the configuration, and can be set individually.
 You assign a unique key to each attribute, define description, data type and length.
 The available data types are `string`, `integer`, `floating-point`, `date` and `catalog`.
-Catalog entries also have attributes and form a kind of fifth group, although they are not an explicit entity.
+Catalog entries also have attributes and form a fifth group, although they are not an explicit entity.

 The unique key is important, as it has the purpose of an identifier for PiWeb to identify different attributes.
 The measurement date as an example has the key K4.
 PiWeb knows different important attributes and their keys, changing them is not advised.